 - Adds a layer of extra security to your device

-- Makes you anonymous online to avoid stalking and cyber-bullying
+- Makes you safer online to avoid stalking and cyber-bullying

 - Unlocks study tools like YouTube Music and Spotify